 - Schoology - LTI Advantage Complete

-Scalability also comes into consideration when you think about troubleshooting and maintaining connections with school-data systems.
-It’s one thing to manage one integration.
+Scalability also comes into consideration when considering troubleshooting and maintaining connections with educational data systems.
+It’s one thing to manage 1 integration in 1 specific way.
 What about 100?
 1,000?
-We can help you do this, today if you need.
+Edlink can help elearning apps do this – starting today if you need.

 Finally, with the edtech market rapidly consolidating and evolving, the landscape of technology used in the educational ecosystem will likely shift.
 Will LMSs get deprecated entirely?
 Will major players switch to other or new systems?